 How Common are Ads on Amazon Prime Video?

-But, increasingly, users logging into their Prime Video app are finding more ads than usual.
-One reason for this is that IMDb TV content is blended seamlessly into the main Prime Video content.
-In other words, users are clicking on a show with ads attached without any apparent markings.
+This is because IMDb TV content is blended seamlessly into the main Prime Video content.
+In other words, users click on a show with ads attached without apparent warnings.

-While a minute of ads might not seem too bad at first, it can add up if you’re binge-watching a show or film series.
-Although, you could use ad-time for bathroom breaks, snack refills, or take a minute to stretch.
+While a minute of commercials on Amazon Prime Video might seem okay, it can add up if you binge-watch a show or film series.

 One Possible Solution

-But, that doesn’t mean Amazon should rest on its laurels and continue to frustrate users.
+But that doesn’t mean Amazon should rest on its laurels and continue frustrating users.
 There are ways to improve the experience for members.

-Amazon might be hosting shows and films, but the point of it all is to make a sale.
-You might have a basic subscription, but Amazon will squeeze in Amazon Channels and movie rentals to tempt you to spend more.
+Amazon might be hosting shows and films, but the point is to get additional customers and make a sale.